angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ### <a name="supplementary-notes-concept2-pm">Concept2 Performance Monitor Issues</a>

-Devour and Infinity phases use interval workokuts where the work period changes, the rest period changes, or some combination of both.
+Devour and Infinity phases use interval workouts where the work period changes, the rest period changes, or some combination of both.
 On the Concept2 rower, SkiErg or BikeErg, these can be setup as [Variable Interval Workouts](https://www.concept2.com/service/monitors/pm5/how-to-use/setting-variable-interval-workout)